El Chupacabra: The Goatsucker

 Reports continue, though with less frequency than the 1995-2000 peak:

-2018: Multiple livestock deaths in Nicaragua 2019: Reports from rural Mexico 2021: Sightings in Paraguay 2022: Animal deaths in Brazil matching the pattern
+Multiple livestock deaths in Nicaragua occurred in 2018.
+Reports from rural Mexico were noted in 2019.
+Sightings in Paraguay were reported in 2021, and animal deaths in Brazil matching the pattern were recorded in 2022.

 The chupacabra has not disappeared—it has simply become part of the landscape, a known threat that farmers accept and fear.